Boeing, Embraer to partner on military cargo plane

-SAO PAULO, June 26 (Reuters) - U.S.-based Boeing Co and Brazil’s Embraer said on Tuesday they would collaborate on some aspects of developing Embraer’s KC-390 military transport and refueling jet, tightening relations between the two countries’ defense industries.
+SAO PAULO (Reuters) - U.S.-based Boeing Co (BA.N) and Brazil’s Embraer (EMBR3.SA) said on Tuesday they would collaborate on some aspects of developing Embraer’s KC-390 military transport and refueling jet, tightening relations between the two countries’ defense industries.

 The companies will share expertise and study possibilities for joint sales, the heads of their defense units told reporters in Sao Paulo.
 Boeing defense chief Dennis Muilenburg said the KC-390 complemented the U.S. manufacturer’s lineup of larger military transport planes.